Renovate vs Move Cost Calculator

 How to Interpret Your Results

 After you enter your numbers and run the calculator, you will see two main outputs: the total cost of renovating and staying, and the total cost of buying and moving, both over the same number of years.
+That equal time horizon matters.
+Comparing five years of one option to ten years of the other would not be meaningful, so the calculator keeps the comparison aligned.

-- If the renovation path total is lower, then, under your assumptions, staying and renovating is projected to cost less than moving over that timeframe.
+- If the renovation path total is lower, then under your assumptions staying and renovating is projected to cost less than moving over that timeframe.

 - If the move path total is lower, moving to the new home appears cheaper than renovating, again based on your inputs.